 I’m really excited to finally show the world this project!
 It has been several months of trial and error, but this DIY paludarium is finally complete and currently housing over 14 unique species of animals.
-I would like to present to you.. **Drum Rolls** Edens.Bow!!
+I would like to present to you.. **drum roll** Edens.Bow!!

-“Edens.Bow” is a self monitoring, smart, Multi-layered paludarium.
-When paired with the Bantam.Earth App..
-It tries to replicate the rain forest and various conditions, many of its inhabitants are originally found in.
-From ambient sounds of insects chirping during a foggy morning..
-To simulated lightening & rolling thunder during evening storms..
-This vivarium feels like a corner of the amazon!
+“Edens.Bow” is a self-monitoring, smart, multi-layered Paludarium.
+When paired with the Bantam.Earth app, it replicates the rainforest and various conditions in which its inhabitants are found.
+From ambient sounds of insects chirping during a foggy morning to simulated lightning & rolling thunder during evening storms, this vivarium feels like a corner of the Amazon!

 The DIY Paludarium

-During this series of BEHINDtheBUILD, My goal will be to give you all, a well documented, step-by-step guide to how I put this enclosure together..
-Hopefully this guide inspires you to pursue your own paludarium DIY!
-I list all of it’s inhabitants and how they all work together to keep this small kingdom healthy and thriving..
-Even though this project is far from a beginners guide, I think that everyone will take something useful away from this build.
-This chapter will serve as an overview to the following chapters in this edition of BEHINDtheBUILD.
+During this series of BEHINDtheBUILD, my goal is to give you all a well-documented, step-by-step guide to how I put this enclosure together..
+Hopefully, this guide inspires you to pursue your own paludarium DIY!
+I list all of its inhabitants and how they all work together to keep this small kingdom healthy and thriving… Even though this project is far from a beginner’s guide, I think that everyone will take something useful away from this build.
+This chapter will serve as an overview of the following chapters in this edition of BEHINDtheBUILD.

-In no way, do I consider myself an expert to any of this.
+In no way, do I consider myself an expert on any of this.
 I’m just a herp/fish enthusiast that takes pride in the things I design for my animals.
 I welcome any and all feedback on this project.
-I hope to use this blog as a tool to inspire those thinking about starting a project like this..
-Possibly even grow a community full of like minded individuals we can bounce ideas off and improve on these bantam-ecosystems!
+I hope to use this blog as a tool to inspire those thinking about starting a project like this… Possibly even grow a community full of like-minded individuals we can bounce ideas off and improve on these bantam-ecosystems!

 What Is A Paludarium